Sustainable Resilient Value Chains

-Legacy of over 30 years of teaching in supply chain
+– Legacy of over 30 years of teaching professionals in global supply chain management

 Redesign Human-Centric Manufacturing & Supply Networks: Industry 5.0.

 According to Professor Kiritsis of EPFL, specializing in ICT for sustainable manufacturing: "During the last few years, we have observed continuous progress of manufacturing, driven by emerging technological innovations, allowing us to reinforce sustainable and resilient growth.
 In order for this progress within the manufacturing industry to be sustained and reach more end-users, create new jobs and align with the Circular Economy paradigm, a reallocation of skills is required to cover the needs for competencies in key topics of Sustainability & Resilience of Value Chains and the Enabling Technologies of the 4th Industrial Revolution".